 - Unpaid Family Worker, in which the individual is employed in a family owned or operated business, including family farms, but does not receive wages, salary or other monetary compensation.

-- The following employment outcomes yield earned income.
-When wages are less than the competitive wage standard, they are valid non-competitive Status 26 closures:
+- The following employment outcome yields earned income though wages may be less than the competitive wage standard; it is considered a valid competitive Status 26 closure.

-- Employment in an integrated setting without supports.
+- Employment in a competitive integrated setting.
 This can be either full or part-time employment.
-This is work performed for wages, salary, commissions, tips or piece-rates, below, at, or above the minimum wage.
+This is work performed for wages, salary, commissions, tips or piece-rates at, or above the minimum wage.
 It does not include self-employed individuals.